moigagoo/norm/docs/src/tutorial.md

     Also, we're using SQLite just for the sake of simplicity.

-## Your First Model
+## Define Models

 In Norm, models are generated from regular Nim object definitions.

-Create a file called `models.nim` and define a regular Nim object in it:
+Create a file called `models.nim` and define regular Nim objects in it:

     import times